elmohaya/Wrangle_Act_Project/README.md

 > 3- Every Observational unit is a table

 Through this project, we will be detecting eight quality issues and 2 tidiness problems and correct them. the main objective of this project is to follow the smooth process of analyzing data.
 Therfore, let us begin.

+## Gathering Data
+the first part of this project is about downloading data from the internet. we applied both programmatical and manual downloading technices.
+At the end of this stage, we aquired three files where two of them are csv files and the last is txt file.